 The ancestors of the kauri trees date back to the Jurassic period (between 190 and 135 million years ago).

-In fact, this fungus was discovered back in 1970 on the Great Barrier Islands (also New Zealand), but the epidemic spread 2-3 years ago.
+This fungus was discovered back in 1970 on the Great Barrier Islands (also New Zealand), but the epidemic spread 2-3 years ago.

 Pohutukawa is considered New Zealand’s Christmas tree precisely because it blooms in late December.